Former name: Renaissance

 |Year of build||1907 / Age: 116|

 |Speed||11 kn / 20 km/h / 13 mph|

 |Beam (width)||5 m / 16 ft|

 Review of Rosa barge

-The Rosa barge is a Tjalk-clipper style river ship.
-The vessel was built in 1907 in Holland (Dedemsvaart) under the name "Renaissance".
-In 1990, the European Waterways river travel company converted it into a luxury hotel barge for cruises on Canal des Deux Mers between Bordeaux and Toulouse (Gascony region, southwestern France.
-This barge ship was completely refitted during 2010 for cruises on Canal de Garonne.
+MS Rosa barge is a Tjalk-clipper type riverboat built in 1907 in Holland (Dedemsvaart) under the name "Renaissance".
+In 1990, European Waterways converted the vessel into a luxury hotel barge for cruises on Canal des Deux Mers, between homeports Bordeaux and Toulouse (Gascony region, southwestern France).
+The barge ship was completely drydock refitted in 2010 and now cruises on Canal de Garonne.

-The barge has an air conditioned interior, including a dining room, bar, saloon (lounge) and all 4 staterooms.
-Two of the cabins have double and two have twin beds.
-All accommodations provide full en-suite facilities.
+The hotel barge has an air-conditioned interior, including dining room, bar, saloon (lounge) and all 4 staterooms.
+Two of the cabins are with double beds, the other two have twin beds.
+All accommodations are with full en-suite bathrooms.
 There is a spacious sun deck (outdoor top-deck area) with comfortable furniture.
 The crew of 4 includes a knowledgeable Captain, housekeeper, tour guide and master chef whose culinary masterpieces are a regular delight throughout the sailing.
-Eight bicycles are offerd complimentary for passengers to use ashore.
+Eight bicycles are offered complimentary for passengers to use ashore.
 The tour guide is an expert in the local area and always happy to provide tips and advise on the best itinerary routes for cycling.

 Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
 All companies and their fleets are listed there.